imarkonis/PaleoHydro/README.md

 ## Investigation of preconditions of major drought events

 Run init.R to create directory structure.
-Dirs data, results and file source/paths.R are not included in this repo.
+Directories data, results are not included in the repo as well as file source/paths.R.

 ### Names of variables: